-24.4 City Manager/City Attorney - and Arbitration
+24.4 City Manager/City Attorney and Arbitration

 If the grievance is not resolved at the previous step, the grievant, the Association, or the City may, after completion of the previous step in the grievance procedure, submit the grievance directly to the City Manager, or to the City Attorney for positions appointed by the City Attorney, or may request arbitration.
 If arbitration is requested, representatives of the City and of the Association shall meet promptly to select a mutually acceptable arbitrator.
 A hearing before the arbitrator shall be held as soon as practical and the arbitrator shall render a decision which shall be advisory to the City Manager, or the City Attorney for positions appointed by the City Attorney.
-If the City Manager, or the City Attorney for positions appointed by the City Attorney declines to follow the arbitrator's decision, the City Manager, or by the City Attorney for positions appointed by the City Attorney, shall state the reason for doing so in writing.
+If the City Manager, or the City Attorney for positions appointed by the City Attorney declines to follow the arbitrator's decision, the City Manager, or by the City Attorney for positions appointed by the City Attorney for positions appointed by the City Attorney for positions appointed by the City Attorney declines to follow the arbitrator's decision, the City Manager, or by the City Attorney for positions appointed by the City Attorney, shall state the reason for doing so in writing.
 The cost of arbitration shall be borne equally by the City and the Association.